Information: YAKINDU Statechart Tools Is Now itemis CREATE

 In a matter of time, yes.
 You can already use model checkers (we suggest one of the most user-friendly model checkers, UPPAAL, which is free for non-commercial use), but they usually require a deep mathematical knowledge and have specific formal modelling languages.
 More and more tools try to offer verification support for engineer-friendly modelling formalisms, and larger companies also have internal solutions tailored to solve their specific problem.

 We at the Budapest University of Technology and Economics are building a flexible framework based on model transformations to bridge the gap between modelling tools designed for engineers and verification tools that require great expertise to work with.
 With the core of the Gamma Framework, we are bundling this expertise into an Eclipse-based tool to complement your modelling framework.
-If you are using Yakindu Statechart Tools to model your components, stay tuned, as the workflow described above is about to get real.
+If you are using Yakindu Statechart Tools (now itemis CREATE) to model your components, stay tuned, as the workflow described above is about to get real.
 In the meantime, check out our preview and the traffic light tutorial here.
-If you are new to statecharts and modelling, download Yakindu Statechart Tools now and get started with the great tutorials offered by itemis.
+If you are new to statecharts and modelling, download Yakindu Statechart Tools (now itemis CREATE) and get started with the great tutorials offered by itemis.